lvplay2/isle-fix/README.md

 - Exit crash and "Are you ready to le?" glitch fixed
 - Startup delay removed
 - Camera sensitivity fixed
-- Annoying white bar in full screen removed
+- Annoying white bar in full screen fixed
 ## Building

 This project uses the [CMake](https://cmake.org/) build system, which allows for a high degree of versatility regarding compilers and development environments.